google/CFU-Playground/proj/donut-accel/README.md

 make TARGET=icebreaker EXTRA_LITEX_ARGS="--cpu-variant=breaker+cfu" load
 ```

 If all goes well, you will be connected to the CFU Playgroud menu running
 on the board.
 You will probably need to hit SPACE for the menu to appear.
 Then just hid 'd' for the donut demo.

-To compare against the unaccelerated version, cd over to the
+To compare against the unaccelerated version, cd over to the `proj_template_no_tflm`
+directory and run the same `make` commands listed above.